abduegal/dropwizard-DDSL-service/readme.md

 This is where DDSL helps..

-Differences in the configwriter
+Differences with the other [configwriter]
 ==========
 The configwriter in this module works slightly different from the [configwriter] created by mbknor.
 Since this configwriter is also able to support multiple different services at the same time.
 And is thus able to run multiple services on a single port #, by using the DDSL name attribute to resolve the location path.

 For example:
-You have 4 identical authentication services with the name "authentication".
+You have 4 identical authentication services running on: 127.0.0.1/xxxx/api/auth.
-You also have 3 identical calculation services with the name "calculator"
+You also have 3 identical calculation services running on: 127.0.0.1/xxxx/api/calc.
 These 7 services are hosted on different ports (and maybe on different hosts aswell)
 The load balancer is hosted for example on port 7080 and on hostname: 127.0.0.1
 The result will then be as follow:
-127.0.0.1:7080/authentication will resolve to: the authentication services 127.0.0.1:7080/calculator will resolve to: the calculation services.
+127.0.0.1:7080/api/auth will resolve to: the authentication services 127.0.0.1:7080/api/calc will resolve to: the calculation services.

-Its important that you don't add "/" to the hostname to support subpaths since zookeeper does not support that.
+You also don't have to predefine the services since this configwriter uses the: getAllAvailableServices method.

+Backwards compatibility has been kept :)

 Version
 ----